regen-network/testnets/kontraua/README.md

 # Regen Network Testnet 3000: COSMWASM Kontraŭa Testnet

-**Focus**: Adversarial testnet, network load testing, amd interchain smart contracting with Regen Ledger running CosmWASM.
-This testnet may also morph into a Game of Zones testnet, as we are sensitive to the larger community opportunity.
+**Focus**: Adversarial testnet, network load testing, and interchain smart contracting with Regen Ledger running CosmWASM.
+This testnet may also morph into a Game of Zones testnet as we are sensitive to the larger community opportunity.

-* Testnet schedule: 13th March - 17th Apr, 2020 (5 weeks)
+* Testnet schedule: 13th March - 17th Apr 2020 (5 weeks)
 * Total points to be allocated: 1100+
 * Gentx submissions: 9th March 1500UTC (start date) - 12th March 0900 UTC (end date)
-* Genesis release time: 12th March, 1600UTC (23 hours before genesis time)
+* Genesis release time: 12th March 1600UTC (23 hours before genesis time)
-* Network start time: 13th March, 1500UTC
+* Network start time: 13th March 1500UTC

 ## How to become a validator